clicksolutions/lit-element-scss-loader/README.md

 <img src="./lit-element-scss-loader.png">

 # lit-element-scss-loader
-A webpack loader for generating JavaScript styles from a imported CSS/SCSS file for webcomponents based on Polymers LitElement.
+A webpack loader for generating JavaScript styles from an imported CSS/SCSS file for webcomponents based on Polymers LitElement.

 ## Install:
 ```